Queens Surface Corporation

-Queens Surface Corporation was a bus company in New York City, United States, operating local service in Queens and the Bronx and express service between Queens and Manhattan until February 27, 2005, when the MTA Bus Company took over the operations.
+Queens Surface Corporation was a bus company in New York City, United States, operating local service in Queens and the Bronx and express service between Queens and Manhattan until February 27, 2005, when the MTA Bus Company took over the operations and renamed its facility to the College Point Depot.
 The company was known for its orange paint scheme, used since the company's inception in the late 1930s.

 Queens Surface Corporation was privately held by the Gordon and Burke families.
 The Queens Surface Corporation facility was located at 128-15 28th Avenue in the College Point neighborhood of Queens.

 History

 New York and Queens County Railway

-The New York and Queens County Railway (NY&QC) became the largest trolley line in Queens in 1896, through the consolidating of four previous streetcar operators: Flushing and College Point Electric Railway, Long Island City and Newtown Railway, Newtown Railway, and the original Steinway Railway Company.
+The New York and Queens County Railway (NY&QC) became the largest trolley line in Queens in 1896, through the consolidation of four previous streetcar operators: Flushing and College Point Electric Railway, Long Island City and Newtown Railway, Newtown Railway, and the original Steinway Railway Company.
 It served Long Island City, Woodside, Astoria, North Beach, College Point, Jamaica, and even the Queensboro Bridge.
 Between 1903 and 1922, the NY&QC became an affiliate of the Interborough Rapid Transit Company.
 On June 24, 1930, the Woodside Car barn was hit with a massive fire that destroyed much of their fleet, along with the fleet of their competitors, the Steinway Railway (see below).

 Steinway Railway

 The Steinway Railway operated in northwestern Queens in 1892, through the merger of the Rikers Avenue and Sanford Point Railroad and Steinway and Hunters Point Railroad, only to be acquired by NY&QC in 1896.
 As NY&QC faced bankruptcy in 1922, it began to sell off Steinway as a somewhat independent company.
-It was actually bought by the Third Avenue Railway System but was allowed to operate under its own name.
+It was bought by the Third Avenue Railway System but was allowed to operate under its own name.